-As I put on winter coats to help keep my chicks warm and gear them up to take care of the cold morning, they very innocently asked “Mother, how do animals stay warm in winter?”
+As I put winter coats on my kids to help keep them warm and gear them up to take care of the cold morning, they very innocently asked “Mother, how do animals stay warm in winter?”
 “Where do they go during the chilly winter months?”
-While I attempted to brush off their query, hurrying through the routine morning chores, they made me promise I will tell them all about it when they return from college.
+While I attempted to brush off their question, hurrying through the routine morning chores, they made me promise to tell them all about it when they get home from school.
 Having written countless blogs and posts for my customers as a ghostwriter and blogger, I thought it’s time I put together something especially for my girls.
-Hopefully, it is going to answer similar wide-eyed queries posed by several other children also.
+Hopefully, it’s going to answer similar wide-eyed queries posed by several other children also.
 So here it goes.

-As the days start getting shorter and the temperature drops, some people migrate south towards warmer weather, many others just wear an additional blanket on their mattress to hibernate or wear their winter jacket to keep warm and energetic.
-Ever thought about how do animals survive through the winter months and where would they go for their food source?
-Here is how birds and animals sustain through the cold winter.
+As the days start getting shorter and the temperature drops, some people migrate south towards warmer weather, many others just keep an additional blanket on their bed to hibernate or wear their winter jacket to keep warm and energetic.
+Ever thought about how animals survive through the winter months and where would they go for their food source?
+Raccoon Removal Lakeland FL lists how birds and animals sustain through the cold winter.

-Migration: Many butterflies and birds migrate as far as Southern America to find a warmer place to live in and consistent food source to help them endure during the winter.
-Some animals and birds, such as the little brown bat and Indiana, migrate shorter space south.
+Migration: Many butterflies and birds migrate as far as South America to find a warmer place to live in and consistent food sources to help them endure during the winter.
+Some animals and birds, such as the little brown bat and Indiana, migrate less south.
 They will reduce their body temperature to remain hot, slow their heart rate and hibernate in the caves.

 Hibernation: True hibernators such as the bear will reduce their body temperature and slow their heartbeat to close coma level to survive through the winter.
 Animals like Groundhogs will awaken and shiver themselves hot in case their body temperature drops too low while hibernating.

 Hence, they will find solace in small sleep and proceed about for shelter without even changing their own body temperature or heart rate.
 During mild weather, they wake up to eat and move around in search of food.